monsur/jscache/README.md

     var cache = new Cache(-1, false, new Cache.LocalStorageCacheStorage());

-All the other APIs are identical.
-The only limitation is that all values have to be JSON stringifiable.
+All values have to be JSON stringifiable, which means the callback option to setItem won't work.

 If you want to have multiple independent caches, pass in a namespace argument, like: